 - Typescript

 Cloudinary is used as the image server to store the images and retrieve them.
-It was easier for me to build the project with cloudinary than to learn how to use AWS S3 and secure it properly.
+It was easier for me to build this project with cloudinary than to learn how to use AWS S3 and secure it properly.
 Although that is something that I am looking to learn very soon.

 Database Schema